giggsey/libphonenumber-for-php/README.md

 You can also use any other [PSR-4](http://www.php-fig.org/psr/psr-4/) compliant autoloader.

 If you do not use composer, ensure that you also load any dependencies that this project has, such as [giggsey/locale](https://github.com/giggsey/Locale).

+## giggsey/libphonenumber-for-php-lite

+If you only want to make sure of the core PhoneNumber Util functionality, you can use [giggsey/libphonenumber-for-php-lite](https://github.com/giggsey/libphonenumber-for-php-lite), which offers a much smaller package size.

 ## Documentation